 Washingtonians, mark your calendars!
 The 100th Annual National Christmas Tree Lighting Ceremony is taking place Wednesday, Nov.
 30 the Ellipse in President’s Park.
 Just less than a week after Thanksgiving, the Christmas Tree Lighting Ceremony will help Washingtonians and visitors alike kick off the holiday season.
 The first National Christmas Tree Lighting Ceremony took place in 1923 under President Calvin Coolidge.
 To celebrate its historic 100-year milestone, the National Park Service and National Park Foundation are promising a one-of-a-kind “star-studded” event!

 Enchant at Nationals Park is true winter wonderland!
 Held from Nov.
 25, 2022-Jan.
 1, 2023, Enchant whisks you away with twinkling light tunnels, a Christmas Light Maze, ice skating, a Santa meet-and-greet, a holiday market so you can shop for your loved ones this holiday season, and so much more!

 For the eighth year, Georgetown will alight with the holiday spirit thanks to Georgetown GLOW.
 From Nov.
 26, 2022-Jan.
 22, 2023, the beloved D.C. neighborhood will be illuminated with stunning light art installations!

-The Festival of Lights has arrived in the District and it’s kicking off tonight with the lighting of the world’s largest menorah.
-Head on over to the White House Ellipse on Thursday, December 10, to admire the giant, 30-foot menorah and celebrate the start of Hanukkah.
-As is tradition, a new candle will be lit on each of the 8 days of Hanukkah so make sure to stop by.
+The Festival of Lights will dazzle in the District with the lighting of the world’s largest menorah.
+Head on over to the White House Ellipse on Sunday, Dec.
+18, to admire the giant, 30-foot menorah and celebrate the start of Hanukkah.
+As is tradition, a new candle will be lit on each of the eight days of Hanukkah, so make sure to stop by!